ipavlopoulos/ipavlopoulos.github.io/publications.md

 * Vrettaros, J., Pavlopoulos, J., Vouros, G. and Drigas, S. (2008).
 The development of a self-assessment system for the learners answers with the use of GPNN.
 In Proceedings of the World Summit on Knowledge Society (WSKS), Athens, Greece, pp.332—340.

 ## journals

+* Pavlopoulos, J., Kougia, V., Androutsopoulos, I., Papamichail, D. (2022).
+Diagnostic Captioning: A Survey.
+In KAIS.
+To appear.

+* Xenos, A., Pavlopoulos, J., Androutsopoulos, I., Dixon, L., Sorensen, J., Laugier, L. (2022).
+Toxicity Detection can be Sensitive to the Conversational Context.
+In First Monday.
+To appear.

 * Assael, Y., Sommerschield, T., Shillingford, B., Bordbar, M., Pavlopoulos, J., Chatzipanagiotou, M., Androutsopoulos, I., Prag, J., de Freitas., N. (2022).
 Restoring and attributing ancient texts with deep neural networks.
 In Nature.